 These molten lava volcano cakes (below left, by Debbie of Wants and Wishes) are really cool, or if you want a more healthy dessert create a fresh fruit Stegosaurus using watermelon, strawberries, banana, and orange (below right by WGBH Educational Foundation).

 This baking sheet contains 8 dinosaur shaped baking cups (below left) which are perfect for making Dino treats.
 Alternatively, you can use these cute fossil baking cups (below right).
 Each one has a different 3D dinosaur 'fossil' at the bottom just waiting to be excavated.
-See here for both.
+See supplier 3 for both.

-If you prefer to just decorate regular cupcakes, there are lots of different toppers available such as cake picks (below left & right and mini plastic dinosaurs (below center).
+If you prefer to just decorate regular cupcakes, there are lots of different toppers available including personalized ones and these cute baby dinosaur ones.
+See supplier 4 for lots of different designs.

 There's also lots of dinosaur candy available which is an easy way to fill out a dessert table with extra treats.
-These include gummy dinosaurs (below left), dinosaur suckers (below center) and edible dinosaur eggs (below right).
+These include gummy dinosaurs (from supplier 3) or these dinosaur lollipops (supplier 4).

 Finally, if you haven't already got Clare Crespo's excellent book The Secret Life of Food then I highly recommend it.
 It's packed with lots of kooky recipes for kids from someone who regularly plays with her food.
 This dinosaur dip (below) —carved out of an acorn squash, zucchini, okra, and pickling cucumbers and served with vege palm trees (see video below)—is a sure fire way to get kids eating their vegetables.

 If you want to bake your own birthday cake, there are a couple of different pans available that would work well with these dinosaur party ideas.
-See a full range here.
+See supplier 3.